Fashionablylatte/chessio/README.md

 command line with `java -jar chessio-x.x.x.jar` (x.x.x being whatever version you have).
 The bot should now be challengeable from Lichess.org.

+## Deployment
+IF you want to host your bot on the cloud for free, you can host it on a free Heroku dyno.
+A Procfile is already included in this repo, so you just need to deploy it. https://devcenter.heroku.com/articles/heroku-cli